A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 Option 2 – Upgrade to a three-axle ‘quad’

-These are a relatively new concept, adding an additional driven axle to a large quad ATV provides a decent load bed size, additional passenger seat and much larger payload without needing a trailer.
+These are a relatively new concept, adding driven axle to a large quad ATV provides a decent load bed size, additional passenger seat and much larger payload without needing a trailer.
 All wheels remain driven for improved mobility, although an unpowered trailer can still be used.

 45 Commando Royal Marines have recently trialled a Can-Am 6×6 with their mortar platoon.